KiSchulz/i3guesstemator/README.md

-i3guesstemator is a simple status bar generator
+i3guesstemator is a simple status bar generator, which tries to approximate how long your laptop has power left until it dies.